andonescu/shopping-basket/README.md

 ```

 * POST /shoppingbaskets
-** adding an element to the cart.
+    * adding an element to the cart.
 Everything is based on a session id
-** a cart is added/available only for session id (!)
+    * a cart is added/available only for session id (!)  //TODO: future implementation
-** Returns 201 + Location Header with the location of the resource
+    * Returns 201 + Location Header with the location of the resource
-** a cart can be in multiple statuses
+    * a cart can be in multiple statuses
-*** PENDING - just created (waits for modifications)
+        * PENDING - just created (waits for modifications)
-*** DELETED - removed from the system (soon the cart will disappear)
+        * DELETED - removed from the system (soon the cart will disappear)
-*** FINALIZED - user finalized the cart and wants the goods added inside to be delivered
+        * FINALIZED - user finalized the cart and wants the goods added inside to be delivered
-**** this step can be done only through PATCH /carts/:id with additional data about the payment & owner of the command
+            * this step can be done only through PATCH /carts/:id with additional data about the payment & owner of the command

 ```javascript
 {
     "items": [